nvjacobo/snowflake/README.md

 Role Name
 =========

-An Ansible Role that Snowflake proxy on GNU/Linux.
+An Ansible Role that Snowflake proxy on GNU/Linux and FreeBSD

 Requirements
 ------------